AntonioZhezhel/Maze-Escape/README.md

-# Maze-Escape
+# Maze Escape

-You are applying for the position of a Unity Developer at Estoty Game Studio.
+Welcome to the Maze Escape game, a project developed for the Unity Developer position application at Estoty Game Studio.

-As part of the application process, you are required to create a mobile game using Unity.
-Game title:
+## Game Overview

-Maze Escape.
+**Title:** Maze Escape

-Main Task:
-The maze should be randomly and procedurally generated, always having a start and a finish.
-The maze should always be passable.
+**Objective:** Navigate through a procedurally generated maze, from the start to the finish, avoiding enemy seekers and their damage areas.
+Reach the finish to win the game.

+## Screenshots

 ![Screenshot 1](https://github.com/AntonioZhezhel/Maze-Escape/assets/42389663/830cfba9-5a0b-45d5-acc4-c57c8fedd858)

-The player appears at the start of the maze, and when the player reaches the finish, he wins.
+*Figure 1: Maze Start*

 ![Screenshot 2](https://github.com/AntonioZhezhel/Maze-Escape/assets/42389663/ae539c29-4edc-4b07-bfd6-0f3f73ddb86d)

-There are enemy seekers in the maze.
-Enemies have damage areas.
-When the player inside the damage area - game over.
+*Figure 2: Maze Finish*

 ![Screenshot 3](https://github.com/AntonioZhezhel/Maze-Escape/assets/42389663/0bc6b402-3f88-42f4-87a7-c8e6056981d0)

-Enemies have patrol paths.
-Until the enemy sees the player, he must follow his patrol path.
+*Figure 3: Enemy Damage Area*

 ![Screenshot 4](https://github.com/AntonioZhezhel/Maze-Escape/assets/42389663/0644d70a-0980-42fb-85c8-93d1a695da24)

+*Figure 4: Enemy Patrol Path*

+## Game Features

+1. **Procedural Maze Generation:**
+   - The maze is randomly and procedurally generated, ensuring a path from start to finish.

+2. **Player Movement:**
+   - The player appears at the start of the maze and can navigate through it.

+3. **Enemy Seekers:**
+   - Enemies with damage areas are present in the maze.
+   - Game over when the player enters an enemy's damage area.

+4. **Enemy Patrol Paths:**
+   - Enemies follow patrol paths until they detect the player.

+5. **Flexible UI System:**
-Develop a flexible UI system and add Victory and Defeat screens in the game.
+   - Victory and Defeat screens are implemented in the game.

-Extra task (Optional):
-Enemies have damage areas.
+6. **Optional Health System:**
-Player has Health Points.
+   - Player has Health Points (HP).
-While a player is inside a damage area he gets damage.
-Instead of instantly losing the game on damage area enter, the player will loose the game when his HP is below zero.
+   - Damage is dealt while inside an enemy's damage area.
+   - Game over when HP falls below zero.
-Please add a Health bar in the game UI.
+   - Health bar added to the UI.
-When the player is inside of the damage area the enemy starts to follow the player.
+   - Enemy follows the player if inside the damage area.

-If the enemy is following the player and looses sight of the player, the enemy will travel to the last seen location of the player, and return to patrol mode if the player is not noticed again.
-It is important for us to understand:
-● How well do you know how to write clean code and use SOLID ● How well do you know and use design patterns
-● How well you build initialization order in the project ● How well do you know how to write optimized code in Unity ● How well do you structure the project
-● How well do you work with prefabs
-● Which variables you reveal to game / level designers and how are they accessed It will be a plus if you will use Dependency Injection, especially Zenject Framework.
+## Game Development Focus

+This project emphasizes various aspects of game development to evaluate your skills:
+- Writing clean code and using SOLID principles.
+- Knowledge and application of design patterns.
+- Initialization order in the project.
+- Code optimization in Unity.
+- Project structure and organization.
+- Working with prefabs.
+- Variable access for game/level designers.

+## Extra Task

+If you choose to complete the optional task:
+- Implement a health system where the player loses the game when HP is below zero.
+- Use Dependency Injection, especially the Zenject Framework.

+## Guidelines

+- Unity version: 2021.3.19f1
-You can choose whether the final game will be in 2D or 3D.
+- Game can be in 2D or 3D.
-You can use any available assets for game visuals.
+- Use any available assets for visuals.
-You can use any plugin for Pathfinding.
-You can’t use third party solutions for anything except Pathfinding.
+- Use any pathfinding plugin.
+- Avoid third-party solutions except for pathfinding.
-You can’t use the Singleton pattern.
+- Avoid using the Singleton pattern.

-Please use Unity version 2021.3.19f1
+Feel free to showcase your creativity and problem-solving skills in this project.
+Good luck!
 ## DamageDealer Class Documentation

 ### Description